The Bardo Museum attackers wore suicide vests, Tunisia's President tells CNN

 Previously two suspects had been identified – Yassine Labidi and Saber Khachnaou – though it wasn’t immediately clear if they were the pair killed at the museum by Tunisian security forces.

-Most of the 23 victims were foreigners, making the process of identification more complicated.
-Nineteen of them were tourists who’d been on two cruise ships that docked in Tunis.
+Most of the victims were foreigners and 19 were tourists who’d been on two cruise ships that docked in Tunis.

 “It’s true that Yassine carried out this terrorist attack, he was killed; his head, his body, we don’t have it back,” he said.